 Yet as young men these were the kinds of notions we speculated.
 They were predictions far from obvious.
 It was pre Madonna and The Spice Girls; it was pre hip-hop and electronic dance music.
 With the 1990s delivering huge hits it seemed that the system was working fine as it was, entrenched enough to last a few more life-times.
 It was time I put aside silly ideas and joined the gravy train.
 The technological advancements that were supposed to fundamentally alter the landscape only ever seemed to tinker at the edges of the established conventions.
 The record business continued to flourish and to make a few lucky individuals wealthy beyond their dreams.

-Then in 2001 Steve Jobs stood up with the iPod, an apparently innocuous music player.
-Someone gave me a copy of the new iTunes software and I wondered how that could possibly be of use to anyone.
+Then in 2001 Steve Jobs announced the iPod, a seemingly innocuous music player.
+I was given a copy of the new iTunes software and wondered how that could possibly be of use to anyone.
 That sexless computer files might replace artful CDs?
-Never gonna happen!
-Clearly at that point my powers of prophecy were asleep because soon the entire record industry was fearing for its future such were the shock-waves produced by the emergent tech.
+Never!
+Clearly at that point my powers of prophecy were asleep because soon the entire record industry was fearing for its future such were the shock-waves produced by this emergent tech.
 A new paradigm for music-makers and creatives generally was on its way.
 Who would have thought it?

 we had our fingers on a pulse